blahcat/blahcat.github.io/content/2020-06-15-playing_with_self_reference_pml4_entry.md

 Back to the problem at hand, i.e. understand how does the CPU go from VA to PA, there is an intrinsic problem: the CPU only uses virtual address so how could the processor manipulates the permissions, flags, etc. of those PTEs which are physical?
 Simply by mapping the PTE tables in VAS, right?
 But that creates a recursive problem, because we still don't know how to go from VA to PA.
 And that's precisely where "Self-Reference PML4 entry" comes in.
 But let's go back a bit.

 When a new process is created, a new PML4 is also allocated holding the physical root address for our process address space.
-From that physical root address and with all the offsets from the VA itself, the MMU can crawl down the physical page directories until getting the wanted data (see "Paging" above).
+From that physical root address and with all the offsets from the VA itself, the {{ abbr(abbr="MDL", title="Memory Management Unit") }} can crawl down the physical page directories until getting the wanted data (see "Paging" above).
 This physical address is stored in the [`nt!_KPROCESS`](https://www.vergiliusproject.com/kernels/x64/Windows%2010%20%7C%202016/2004%2020H1%20(May%202020%20Update)/_KPROCESS) structure of the process, precisely in `_KPROCESS.DirectoryTableBase`.

 To experiment this behavior, we can create a simple program that will only `int3` so that KD gets the hand while still in user-mode: